 Some tips to help you when arranging your files for PDF conversion:

-- For text message screenshots or similar sized communications, a maximum of 6 images per page is recommended.
-If you try to include more than 6 images, the text may become difficult to read.
+- For text message screenshots or similar-sized communications, Wave recommends a maximum of 6 images per page.
+If you try to include more than 6 images, the text on the images may become difficult to read.

 - To give yourself more room on a Microsoft Word or Google Doc file, you can reduce the size of your margins.
 Make sure to leave a small margin so that if the documents need to be printed or faxed at any point, you won’t have important information cut off.